 The hubs even makes ice cream with dulce de leche and it is absolutely to die for!
 What I like about dulce de leche is its soft caramel flavor, and that combo of sweet and salty.

 Buckwheat Pancake Recipe with Apples

-But the dulce de leche?
-Made some cinco de mayo recipes and half a jar of the sweet and salty stuff was still left, waiting for another recipe.
+I just made a couple of cinco de mayo recipes and still had about half a jar of that sweet and salty stuff left, waiting to be used in another recipe.
 No need to say you can make these pancakes without the dulce de leche.